-- Firstly, navigate to the data tables section and select ‘import table’.
+- Next, navigate to the data tables section and select ‘Import table’.
 A range of options will appear in the drop-down menu, select ‘ONA’.

 - Next, the platform will ask you to select the table you would like to use from ONA.